-This easy Carrot Cake with Cream Cheese Frosting is super moist, packed with big carrot cake flavor & slathered with tangy cream cheese frosting.
-Made as a sheet cake – it’s perfect for Easter!
+This Carrot Cake is super moist, packed with big carrot cake flavor & slathered with tangy cream cheese frosting.
+Made as a sheet cake, it’s super easy and perfect for Easter!

 MY LATEST VIDEOS

-- We’re using oil.
+- Oil.
 Because oil is liquid at room temperature, it keeps your cake soft.
 And since carrot cake already has lots of flavor, you won’t taste the oil.

 - 4 large eggs.
 Make sure they’re room temperature before getting started.